 I have over 25 years of computer industry experience, coupled with 2 masters degrees and over 40 industry certifications.
 I also have authored 21 published computer science books and hold 8 computer science related patents as well as numerous research papers.
-In addition to my industry experience, I have 12 years of litigation support experience.
+In addition to my industry experience, I have 13 years of litigation support experience.

 Areas of Expertise

 - Q: Please list your professional accreditations, degrees, licenses, and certificates granted:

 - A: B.A. and M.Ed. from Southeastern Oklahoma State

 M.B.A (specialization in applied computer science) from Northcentral University

 Microsoft Certified Systems Engineer (MCSE) Windows Server 2000

 Microsoft Certified Database Administrator (MCDBA) SQL Server 2000

 Microsoft Certified Applications Developer (MCAD)Visual Studio.Net